 The Newark Public Library received a generous grant from the Carnegie Corporation of New York to digitize a portion of its historical materials.
 Several collections are already available in our digital archive @ digital.npl.org.

 The Newark Public Library received a generous grant from the Carnegie Corporation of New York to digitize a portion of its historical materials which document the Great Migration and Latino Immigration experience into Newark, NJ.
 The project will promote learning and outreach to children throughout Newark.

 Baseball group, Woodland Avenue School, April 1951.
 Mr. Peter Rizzolo, Physical Education Instructor.
 Source: Newark Board of Education Photographs, Charles F. Cummings New Jersey Information Center.

 The Library is digitizing collections from the Charles F. Cummings New Jersey Information Center and the New Jersey Hispanic Research and Information Center.
 Many of these materials are already available in our digital archive.

-Over the next year, the Newark Public Library will be promoting family literacy initiatives.
+Over the several months, the Newark Public Library will be promoting family literacy initiatives.
 The Library will be producing and organizing:

 a professional development day for educators